naghmefarzi/Classifying-environmental-sounds-using-image-recognition-networks/README.md

   <li>Reduced the cost of development, representing environmental sounds as images, and use an image classification neural network when classifying images.</li>

-  <li>Evaluated classification accuracy for different image representations (Spectrogram, MFCC) of environmental sounds on available datasets, [ESC-50 and ESC-10](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT), using well‑known convolutional deep neural networks for image recognition (AlexNet).</li>
+  <li>Evaluated classification accuracy for different image representations (Spectrogram, MFCC) of environmental sounds on available datasets,</li> [ESC-50 and ESC-10](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT), using well‑known convolutional deep neural networks for image recognition (AlexNet).
 </ul>